 What's New With Campus Housing For 2017-2018

-Available for its second year - Flexible Housing, also known at gender neutral or gender inclusive housing, will be expanded to be an option in locations where we have apartments including Ludwell, Cabell, Nicholas and Tribe Square, suite style upper-class halls and Living Learning Communities.
+- Flexible Housing, also known at gender neutral or gender inclusive housing, will be expanded as an option for room selection.
+This year students can select apartments, suites, and it will be an option in our Living Learning Communities.
 Check out the website for details on Flexible Housing.

 All eligible upper-class students who wish to live on campus during the upcoming academic year must join the Room Selection Process.